prashantsihag03/DialogueV2/README.md

 - Install Node v18.14.1
 - Clone Repository
+- Create DIALOGUEV2_HOME variable with value as root directory of the project.
+Add this variable to `~/.zshrc` or equivalent file and dont forget to source the file or equivalent.
 - Setup Database by following instructions provided in [Local DB Setup Guide.](dev/db/README.md)
 - Duplicate `.env.dev` file and rename it as `.env`.
 - Update database url in newly created `.env` to point to the local dockerised database url.